10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 });
 ```

-One good indicator that you don't need classes is when you don't actually need the instance of that class, for that reason our eslint config has the [no-new](https://eslint.org/docs/rules/no-new) rule enabled .
-The code sample below provides better alternatives.
+A good indicator that you don't need classes is when you don't need the instance of that class.
+For this reason our eslint config has the [no-new](https://eslint.org/docs/rules/no-new) rule enabled.
+The code sample below provides a better alternative.

 ```javascript
 // Option 1: still using classes but with a better design